JieHe96/iOS_Tensorflow_ObjectDetection_Example/README.md

   ```
   #### 3.Setup project in Xcode
   Open the project in Xcode
-  Then in the "tf_root.xcconfig" replace the TF_ROOT with your tensorflow root's absolute path
+  Then in the "tf_root.xcconfig" replace the TF_ROOT with your tensorflow root's absolute path.
+  Finally, add the "op_inference_graph.pb" to your project folder.
   #### 4.Build & Run the project
   Note: If you'd like to run other two models, download it from the above links and add the .ph file to your project.